-For a discussion of our critical accounting estimates, see "Management's" Management's Management's Discussion and Analysis of Financial Condition and Results of Operations" Operations" in our Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC on February 23, 2023, the notes to our audited financial statements appearing in our Annual Report on Form 10-K, and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. There have been no material changes to these critical accounting policies and estimates through June 30, 2023 September 30, 2023 from those discussed in our Annual Report on Form 10-K for the year ended December 31, 2022.
+For a discussion of our critical accounting estimates, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 filed with the SEC on February 23, 2023 February 22, 2024, the notes to our audited financial statements appearing in our Annual Report on Form 10-K, and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. There have been no material changes to these critical accounting policies and estimates through September 30, 2023 March 31, 2024 from those discussed in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.